nubilfi/fastapi-starter-kit/README.md

 ### Run the app

-After you installed the packages, run the migration first with `alembic upgrade head` command.
+After you installed the packages, change `database` connection string in `alembic.ini` file before run the migration with `alembic upgrade head` command.
 Then you can finally run the app with `python app/server.py` and access it through the `PORT` that you defined in `.env` file.

+### Test

+After migration command, you'll get example tables created during migration.
+Please create a user from `/docs` with the following data:

+- username: johndoe
+- password: secret

+Then, you can run `pytest` command from root directory.
+FYI, without that user, the test will be fail because I hardcoded that user data inside `test_signin.py` file.

 ### Feedback

 Feel free to contact me, open PR or give some feedback about this repo, i'd appreciate it.